second-state/wasm-learning/nodejs/storage/README.md

 # The SSVM storage interface example

 In this example, we demonstrate how to store and load data from Rust functions running inside WebAssembly.
+Read about [the storage interface in SSVM](https://www.secondstate.io/articles/the-storage-interface-in-ssvm/).

 ## Prerequisites